veekaybee/gitfeed/README.md

 One of the key features developers can do is [create custom feeds of content](https://docs.bsky.app/docs/starter-templates/custom-feeds) based on either simple heuristics like regex, or collecting data from the firehose for machine-learning style feeds including lookup with embedding models, activity aggregation, etc.

 This repo started exploring the idea of creating a custom feed and publishing it to my own PDS [in Go](https://github.com/veekaybee/gitfeed/blob/main/publishXRPC.go).
-It since moved to consuming directly from Jetstream, a lighter (and less stable) implementation that doesn't include the full scope of history that the firehose does [for every entry in a user's PDS.](https://jazco.dev/2024/09/24/jetstream/.)
-The tradeoff is that we are now consuming untrusted elements; however, since this is from the bluesky social relay, it's fine in ways that it might not be for other, less official relays.
+It has since moved to consuming directly from Jetstream, a lighter (and less stable) implementation that doesn't include the full scope of history that the firehose does [for every entry in a user's PDS.](https://jazco.dev/2024/09/24/jetstream/.)
+The tradeoff is that we are now consuming untrusted elements; however, since this is from the Bluesky social relay, it's fine in ways that it might not be for other, less official relays.

 ## Looking at events in the Jetstream

-You can check GitHub events streaming to jetstream with:
+You can check GitHub events streaming to Jetstream with:

 ```sh
 websocat wss://jetstream2.us-east.bsky.network/subscribe\?wantedCollections=app.bsky.feed.post | grep "github" | jq .